NehaSindhu/US_Car_Analysis/README.md

 # US_Car_Analysis

-This repository is having all the codes regarding the AI/ML Skill India Scholarship Assignment on US Car Analysis using the Cars.csv
+This repository is having all the codes regarding US Car Analysis using the Cars.csv

 -----
 ### About the Repository?